mmistakes/minimal-mistakes/_drafts/project-loom.md

 In such an approach, every thread can use its own local variable to store information.
 The need to share mutable states among threads, the well-known "hard part" of concurrent programming, drastically decreases.
 However, using such an approach, we can easily reach the limit of the number of threads we can create.

-As we said in the article concerning Kotlin Coroutines, many different approaches have risen in recent years to overcome the above problem.
+As we said in the article concerning Kotlin Coroutines, many approaches have risen in recent years to overcome the above problem.
 Reactive programming and async/await strategies are two of the most popular.

 The reactive programming initiatives try to overcome the lack of thread resources by building a custom DSL to declaratively describe the data flow and let the framework handle concurrency.
 However, DSL is tough to understand and use, losing the simplicity Java tries to give us.